 - Configure clustering.

-In run mode, users can interact with the map as a guest user or signed in as a named user of an ArcGISorganizational account.
+In run mode, users can interact with the map as a guest user or signed in as a named user of an ArcGIS organizational account.
 Guest users have limited access to the map; they can zoom and pan the map and change some layer options such as symbol style and layer transparency, for example.
-ArcGIS named users can perform additional tasks that consume ArcGIS credits, such as finding a route and sharing a layer.
+ArcGIS named users can perform additional tasks that consume ArcGIS credits, such as buffer/drive time analysis.

-Features that consume ArcGIScredits are available in run mode only if the user is signed in to ArcGIS organizational account.
+Features that consume ArcGIS credits are available in run mode only if the user is signed in to ArcGIS organizational account.
 Any changes made in run mode are not saved in the map.
+Learn about credits in ArcGIS for SharePoint.